 Master’s Degree: A Master degree programme lasts for 1-2 years and requires a completion of a thesis.

 Doctorate Degree: A Doctorate degree generally requires at least two years of study following the master’s degree programme and a completion of a dissertation.

-vary depending on the Institution and the Programme.
+The admission requirements vary depending on the Institution and the Programme.
 To get into a Bachelor degree program, a senior certificate is required, for a Master degree programme, an undergraduate degree in a related course is needed and for a doctorate degree, a Master degree is required.
 Also, a strong academic record is needed for admissions.

 Courses in South Africa are generally taught in English, although it has 11 official languages, including Afrikaans and Zulu, so it's better to check before applying.

 In South Africa, Universities accept pupils on the basis of standardized test scores-